q2ebanking/boa-constrictor/README.md

 Boa Constrictor originally started in 2018 as the cornerstone of [PrecisionLender](https://precisionlender.com/)'s end-to-end test automation solution.
 PrecisionLender and its parent company [Q2](https://www.q2.com/) released it publicly as an open source project in October 2020.
 Boa Constrictor's main goal is to provide a better way to model interactions for automation.
-The project aims to showcase the Screenplay Pattern as an improvement over the Page Object Convention.
+The project aims to showcase the Screenplay Pattern as an improvement over page objects.